meganr28/null-collision-volumes-cuda/README.md

 #### Varying Max Density Scale

-Figure XX below showcases the impact of artificially augmenting the max density by some constant amount.
+The graph below showcases the impact of artificially augmenting the max density by some constant amount.
 This means that this test doesn't change the actual density data in the vdb grid, but instead scales the calculated max density of the grid up.
 Doing this will still yield a physically correct result, however will dramatically increase the runtime.
 This is because the max density